dschaefer/eclipse-two/readme.md

 Some may be added to context menus in the FileExplorer.
 Github page uses webview with code injection to add a button to clone and set up the workspace.

+### Phase 3 - Native support

+To support writing extensions using node.js's native build capability, we'll add C++ support and start working with the LSP and CDT.

 ## Try it

 To get the IDE running, once you check out of source control, do the following